Laithwaites save 30%

 For your Christmas Pudding – If you like custard then to save time, look for a ready-made clotted cream style, so rich and delicious.
 Add a little honey and Brandy and you have a topping made in heaven.
 Use for your mince pies as well!

 A wine for your Puds and Pies: My favourite choice here would be Sauternes.
-Try Chateau Haut Bergeron £9.97 from ASDA - Full of rich wild honey flavours and a perfect match that will add another dimension to your Christmas dessert experience!
+Try this excellent wine from Fortnum's - Full of rich wild honey flavours and a perfect match that will add another dimension to your Christmas dessert experience!

 Tasting Notes: